epw/consensus/consensus.md

 * Advance your Consensus Shift Status Track again

 On a 6-, you are sucked into a Reality Bubble, and your Grip On Reality status track starts having hit Code 30.

+#### Mentor Advanced Moves

+##### Nekkhamma

+Once per session, when you lose an anchor, treat the roll as a 10+, no matter what it is.
+Mark an additional XP.
+When you lose your last anchor, you immediately gain one final anchor of "My Love for Humanity“, continue playing as normal.

+##### Diamond Body

+Any time you take Harm, reduce it by 1 (to a minimum of 0)

+##### Mass Awakening

+All of your students are awakened, change playbooks to Cabalists.

 #### Pious